Skip to content

 • For security, baby food and drinks are generally allowed, though containers may be swabbed.

-• If your baby is formula-fed, consider using pre-made formula bottles for example Aptamil pre-made bottles from DM and a Tommee Tippee travel bottle warmer.
+• If your baby is formula-fed, consider using pre-made formula bottles, for example, Aptamil pre-made bottles from DM and a Tommee Tippee travel bottle warmer.
 Flight attendants provided hot water when needed.

 • Bring baby food jars in your child’s favourite flavours.
 We packed several jars of Hipp food and fed our baby at his usual mealtimes.